Whether one needs basic first aid care or severe emergencies assistance, nurses are the ones whom you need through the entire process.

 As we already mentioned, they perform basic nursing care to patients under the supervision of doctors.
 Usually, they perform duties like monitoring patients’ comforts, checking blood pressure, inserting catheters, administering medications, monitoring patients, monitoring vital signs, updating patients’ status to the doctors or physicians, and a lot of other tasks that involve little risks.

-Sometimes, they are also asked to insert injections, drawing blood for tests, inserting saline, and do a lot of other similar tasks.
+Sometimes, they are also asked to insert injections, draw blood for tests, insert saline, and do a lot of other similar tasks.

 What does a Licensed Practical Nurse Do?